jkovacic/math/README.md

 ##About
 A simple and robust C++ library for mathematical and scientific applications.
-It supports matrix, rational, polynomial and quaternion arithmetics, as well as various combinatorics, statistical, curve fitting algorithms, etc. See `test/maintest.cpp` as a basic demonstration.
+It supports matrix, rational, polynomial and quaternion arithmetics, as well as various calculus, root-finding, combinatorics, statistical, curve fitting algorithms, etc. See `test/maintest.cpp` as a basic demonstration.
 Or use Doxygen to generate documentation about the API.

 ##Usage
 Only headers (*.h files) from the directory `include` should be included